 Notes Inside Cookbooks

-Inside a community cookbook and on my grandma’s handwritten recipes are brief notes like “No” or “Good!” or a star or a check-mark.
+Look inside a community cookbook or on my grandma’s recipes for brief notes like “No” or “Good!” or a star or a check-mark.
 What’s with the check-marks?
 I own multiple cookbooks with checkmarks and I have no idea what they are supposed to stand for.

 I remember telling my mom about one of Grandma’s notes in an old cookbook my mom helped compile back for my elementary school fundraiser: “Useless,” she wrote next to the box of raisins called for in a recipe for Holland Brown Bread.

 In my defense, I am a fast reader and, wouldn’t you know, my hand can’t keep up with my thoughts.
 I’ve always felt the need to scramble ahead wildly, trying to capture it all before I forget.

 Cookbooks as a Time Capsule

 Cookbook-wise, I too believe in sticky notes and scraps of paper.
 You’ll never ever EVER find a dog-eared page when you need it.
 A few years ago, I found sticky notes that are thin and in colorful, fun animal shapes.

 I like that idea.
 No, I LOVE that idea.
 I kind of want to go through and write my name in all of my cookbooks.
 And why not?
-As the years go by, I’ll likely pass along my cookbooks to our kids.
-When they open the cover and see my name
+As the years go by, I’ll likely pass along my cookbooks to my kids.

 For generations after that, whether the cookbooks stay within my family or not, future people will poke fun at my signature or chuckle at my notes, marveling at the way we share the same opinion on such things as water chestnuts (hate) and cumin, raspberry jam, or cardamom (love so hard).

 I’ve loaned cookbooks.
 I’ve given some away, like when a friend was looking for Paleo-friendly recipes because of a dairy allergy.
 I let her borrow mine, and after she’d had them for awhile, I decided to just let her have them.
 I could always buy them again if I saw them, but at least they were going to be REALLY used (especially since I only consistently used one recipe out of them and that was easy enough to copy down).

 Writing and marking in my cookbooks has another thing going for it: The ability to compare recipes.
 To curl up, read over notes, compare techniques and ingredients, and borrow a little from here, and a little from there.
 4

 Sure, cookbook protectors sound great.
-I mean, wow — you can keep your pages in like new condition!
-What in life ever gets to stay in like new condition?
+I mean, wow — you can keep your pages in “like new” condition.
+What in life ever gets to stay in “like new” condition?
 Short answer: Nothing.

 But does it matter?